How can I prevent the loss of crash detection and recovery for standby replicas when Fivetran recommends setting the

-The Support team can make a feature change where the state can be saved every two hours rather than the default of 6 hours.
-This allows the timeout value to be increased to over two hours rather than being disabled completely.
+If your PostgreSQL connector is using WAL for incremental replication then contact the Support team and a change can be made to the frequency of how often we save state.
+Instead of the default of six hours the the state can be saved every two hours, this allows the timeout value to be increased to over two hours rather than being disabled completely.

 - Make a request to the support team asking to be added to this feature